particle-iot/docs/src/content/datasheets/wi-fi/p2-photon-migration-guide.md

 ### SWD/JTAG

-The P2 does not include a SWD/JTAG debugging connector on the module.
-We recommend providing access to
+The P2 does not include a SWD/JTAG debugging connector on the board.
+We recommend including the following pins available for debugging:

 {{!-- BEGIN do not edit content below, it is automatically generated 84ab47ce-0497-437a-96cc-b56c854104b8 --}}